- Optimizely Web Experimentation

 - Build experiments for single-page app frameworks like Angular, Backbone, Ember, or Knockout

-If you are using Optimizely Performance Edge, certain features described in this article will not be available to you.
+If you are using Optimizely Performance Edge, certain features described in this article will not be available.
 Optimizely Performance Edge is a lightweight experimentation product that delivers significantly faster performance than previous versions of Optimizely.
-It does this by relying on a streamlined "microsnippet" which limits the range of available features.
+It relies on a streamlined "microsnippet" that limits the available features range.

-You see this notation whenever the text describes a feature that is available in Performance Edge.
+You see this notation whenever the text describes a feature available in Optimizely Performance Edge.